 Choose your own adventure and keep your snacks interesting by mixing-and-matching different combinations every week.
 Trust me when I say the options are endless, from varying nuts and dried fruit to trying new smoothie combinations there really is no end to the variations of tasty, high-protein, convenient snacks.

-What’s your favorite on-the-go protein packed snack?
+What’s your favorite on-the-go vegan protein-packed snack?
 I’d love to hear about it.

 Hungry for more?
 Check out The Ultimate Guide to Vegan Snacks!